os6sense/xumlidot/README.rdoc

 = OPTIONS

   --title Provides a title to use for the diagram

   --model Provides a name for the model

   --dot Output diagram using dot

   --xmi Output diagram using xmi

   --debug Output (possibly too much) debug info.

   --exclude exclude directories or filenames matching string or pattern

---rails (TODO: Gets additional rails knowledge such as model attributes)

   --no-inheritance (TODO: dont output inheritence links; note that this may be neccessary with large diagrams and VP)

   --no-composition (TODO: dont output composition links; note that this may be neccessary with large diagrams and VP)

   --no-uses (TODO: totally, incorporate include/extend as inheritence)

+  --rails (TODO: Gets additional rails knowledge such as model attributes)

---split=n (TOTALLY TODO: Split into n diagrams where there are distinct class clusters)
+  --split=n (TODO: Split into n diagrams where there are distinct class clusters)

   --sequence=CLASS.method_name (TODO: Sequence diagram output starting with )

   --no-consolodate (TODO: Use only a single path between each class - is now the default in order to reduce the number of paths that have to be drawn)

 = EXAMPLE

   xumlidot --xmi --title="My Class Diagram" app lib

-Should produce a reasonable complete class diagram for a rails project.
+Should produce a reasonable complete class diagram for a rails project - you *may* need to do seperate diagrams for different areas if you hit some limits in e.g. VP.

 = LIMITATIONS AND WORK AROUNDS

+- if your diagrams are too big, is there anything you can exclude with the --exclude option? e.g. specs/tests

 = DEPENDENCIES